skamansam/skamansam.github.io/src/routes/posts/2016-09-14-data-migrations-and-you.md

 layout: post
 lang: en
 author: skamansam
-title: "Data Migrations and You!"
+title: Data Migrations and You!
 description: Best Practices for Data Migrations
-excerpt: "Here was the chance to lose some old, bad habits, and replace them with new _Patterns_!"
+excerpt: Here was the chance to lose some old, bad habits, and replace them with new _Patterns_!
 cover: false
 coverImage: false
 coverAlt: RBE Logo